lsh123/xmlsec/tests/xmlenc11-interop-2012/README.md

 test vectors (last decrypted byte in the decrypted data is 07).
 The original test expected outputs are saved in the corresponding *-orig.data files.

-- The ECDH-ES tests were adjusted to use KeyName for the private key lookup instead of X509Data
+- The ECDH-ES and DH-ES tests were adjusted to use KeyName for the private key lookup instead of X509Data